Appearance

 The Angular template DSL is the canonical "I like my framework but I hate the syntax" pain point. *ngFor, decorator soup, [(ngModel)] ceremony, constructor-DI noise, the standalone-components migration tax — they're all things Angular users have asked their framework to fix for years.

-Rozie isn't a migration tool — it doesn't ask you to leave Angular.
-It's a Vue-flavored authoring layer that compiles to idiomatic Angular 19+: standalone components, signals, the new @if / @for block syntax, input.required<T>(), model<T>(), output<T>(), inject(DestroyRef).
+Rozie is a Vue-flavored authoring layer that compiles to Angular 19+: standalone components, signals, the new @if / @for block syntax, input.required<T>(), model<T>(), output<T>(), inject(DestroyRef).
+You stay in Angular; only the authoring syntax changes.

 You write one .rozie component this week.
 The compiled .ts drops into your existing Angular app as a standalone component.
 Nothing else changes.